Chart Color Schemes

 Population

-Population growth drivers in Mount Waverley are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Mount Waverley are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The population of Mount Waverley, as estimated based on analysis of ABS updates and AreaSearch validation, stands at approximately 38,273 as of November 2025.
-This figure represents an increase of 2,933 people since the 2021 Census, which recorded a population of 35,340.
-The change is inferred from the resident population estimate of 37,799 by AreaSearch following examination of the latest ERP data release by ABS in June 2024 and an additional 393 validated new addresses since the Census date.
-This results in a population density ratio of 2,521 persons per square kilometer, placing Mount Waverley in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 8.3% since the census is within 0.6 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 98.0% of overall population gains during recent periods, driving primary growth in the area.
+The population of the Mount Waverley statistical area (Lv2) is estimated to be around 39,149 as of November 2025.
+This reflects an increase of 3,809 people, representing a growth of 10.8%, since the 2021 Census which reported a population of 35,340.
+The change is inferred from the resident population estimated by AreaSearch at 37,795 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 393 validated new addresses since the Census date.
+This equates to a density ratio of 2,579 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The Mount Waverley (SA2) had a population growth rate of 10.8% since the 2021 Census, exceeding the national average of 9.7%.
+Overseas migration contributed approximately 98.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation methods to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Future population trends project an above median growth for the suburb, with an expected increase of 9,072 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 22.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting with a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future population trends project an above median growth for the Mount Waverley (SA2), expected to grow by 9,072 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 19.7% over the 17 years.

 Frequently Asked Questions - Population